Paultree/fake-windows-98/README.md

 - FEATURES:
     -   You will be creating an SPA (Single Page Application)
     -   Desktop has a wallpaper that fits the viewport -
-    -   There will be selectable icons
+    -   There will be selectable icons - [ x ]
     -   Selecting an icon will open an "app", creating a _modal_ to display some content
     -   Able to close an app
     -   There will be a selectable menu